Sensitivity Analysis: “What if” Analysis

 Let’s say, for example, that you have built a dynamic financial statement model in order to predict future earnings per share (EPS) for your business.
 Your model is flawlessly constructed and gives you an EPS result of $2.63 for the year 2009.
 Now, instead of presenting to your client that the answer to the question “What will EPS be in 2009?” is unquestionably going to be $2.63, it makes more sense to present a range of possibilities for 2009 EPS that depend on sensitizing certain assumptions in the model.
 Let’s look at an actual example below to illustrate our point:

-Constructing the Matrix
+Constructing the Matrix in Excel

 - In a cell on the worksheet, reference the formula that refers to the two input cells that we would like to sensitize.
 In cell D208, we have referenced our EPS for 2009.